-The basic class is ideal for dogs that have finished the puppy course, mature dogs who are new to the club and some older dogs that may not have had any training such as re-homed dogs.
+The Basic Training Class is ideal for dogs that have finished the Puppy Training Course, mature dogs who are new to the club and some older dogs that may not have had any training such as re-homed dogs.

 Handlers of any age are welcome.